 JALAN ALOR NIGHT MARKET

-Eating at Jalan Alor is an experience in itself!
-Located in Bukit Bintang, this is where you’ll find the best and cheapest street food in KL from sundown till dawn.
+If you’re looking for the best places to go in KL for food, you need to visit Jalan Alor Night Market!
+Located in Bukit Bintang, Jalan Alor is where you’ll find the best and cheapest street food in KL from sundown till dawn.
 Don’t forget to sample the Lok Lok, satays, noodles and kuih sweets!

 MERDEKA SQUARE (DATARAN MERDEKA)